onflow/flow-go/integration/tests/bft/protocol/README.md

 ## Wintermute Attack Test
 The `WintermuteTestSuite` in the `wintermute` package is focused on validating a specific attack scenario within the network, termed the "wintermute attack."
-This attack involves an Attack Orchestrator corrupting an execution result and then leveraging corrupted verification nodes to verify it.
+This attack involves an Attack Orchestrator corrupting an execution result and then leveraging corrupt verification nodes to verify it.
 The suite includes a constant timeout to define the attack window and a detailed test sequence.
 The `TestWintermuteAttack` method carries out the attack process.
 It first waits for an execution result to be corrupted and identifies the corresponding victim block.